nmpotential/template-go-cli/README.md

     **Example:**
  ```
+	//5.
+Read origin unit
 	// Invoke strings.ToUpper function to ensure consistency when reading command line
-      	originUnit value provided by the user
+	// originUnit value provided by the user
-	originUnit := strings.ToUpper(os.Args[1])// originUnit is the 2nd [1] argument parsed into CLI, executable is 1st argument [0] by default
+	// originUnit is the 2nd argument, os.Args[1], parsed into CLI
+	// the executable is 1st argument , os.Args[0], by default
+	originUnit := strings.ToUpper(os.Args[1])
 ```

 6. - [ ] Read Keyboard Input